Pressure Washing Business Plan: Financial Projections & Strategy for 2026

 Key Market Indicators:

-• • Low barrier to entry: Creates competition, but also validates strong demand
+- • Low barrier to entry: creates competition, but also tells you demand is real

-• • Recession-resistant: Property maintenance is deferred but not eliminated in downturns
+- • Recession-resistant: property maintenance gets deferred in downturns, not eliminated

 Competitive Landscape